Kustom Kar Kommandos

 Kustom Kar Kommandos is a 1965 experimental film by Kenneth Anger.

+Plot

 The 3-minute short features panning shots of a young man (Sandy Trent) buffing a customized hot rod in front of an amorphous pink background, to the tune of "Dream Lover" by The Paris Sisters.
 Imagery and the choice of camera angles imply an intense eroticism.

+Production

 Production of the film was funded by a $10,000 grant from the Ford Foundation to Anger following the completion of his biker-themed film Scorpio Rising.
 Anger's original intent for Kustom Kar Kommandos was to create a feature-length film centering on the role of cars as fetish objects among young American males.
 However, the Ford Foundation's grant quickly ran out, and only one 3-minute episode was ever produced.